 Learn how to become a process server.
 Research the career requirements, training and licensure information and experience required for starting a career in process serving.

 Process servers deliver legal documents to the named clients or defendants in legal proceedings, including court summons, subpoenas, complaints, private lawsuits and other court dealings.
 They are responsible for delivering the documents while abiding by state and federal laws.
-Care must be taken when dealing with potentially distraught or aggressive recipients of documents, so some caution is needed for this job.
+Process servers may deal with distraught or aggressive recipients of documents, so some caution is needed for this job.

 The requirements to become a process server vary widely based on jurisdiction.
 No degree is required, but training programs, certifications or licenses might be needed.
 For example, Delaware only requires servers to register, while Connecticut states that only state marshals can serve papers.
 The best way to learn state requirements is to contact a local county clerk or courthouse for specific details.
 The following table outlines basic common requirements to become a process server according to the International Process Servers Association:

 |Degree Level||No degree is required; completion of a training program may be necessary|